nodejs/node-v0.x-archive/doc/api/tls.markdown

     A `'clientError'` is emitted on the `tls.Server` object whenever a handshake times out.

-  - `honorCipherOrder` : When choosing a cipher, use the server's preferences instead of the client preferences.
+  - `honorCipherOrder` : When choosing a cipher, use the server’s preferences instead of the client preferences.

     Note that if SSLv2 is used, the server will send its list of preferences